NEI-AAUAV/Platform/tacaua-api/README.md

-# NEI-API Service
+# TaçaUA-API Service

 Follow one of the installation tutorials to run this service.
-If everything was successful, the server should be up on http://localhost:8000/.
+If everything was successful, the server should be up on http://localhost:8001/.

-Check http://localhost:8000/docs to watch the API documentation with Swagger UI.
+Check http://localhost:8001/docs to watch the API documentation with Swagger UI.

 ## DB Documentation
  to be written